-The hearing aid is a small electronic device which is place in or around your ear.
+The hearing aid is a small electronic device which is placed in or around your ear.
 The device makes sounds louder and therefore clearer to the person wearing the hearing aid.
 Hearing Aids can therefore help those with poor hearing to communicate better with their loved ones, whether they’re in a quiet or loud environment.

 Hearing aids are made-up of a microphone, amplifier and speaker.
 The device will receive sound through the microphone, which then converts the sound waves to electrical signals and sends them through to the amplifier.
-It is this part of the device which then increases the power of the signals and send them to ear, via the the speaker.
+It is this part of the device which then increases the power of the signals and sends them to ear, via the the speaker.

 Hearing aids can only help if you still have some hearing left so it’s important to get one as soon as you have any hearing concerns.
 According to the NHS, hearing aids can: